-The Conney Project on Jewish Arts is directed by Professor Douglas Rosenberg and is an initiative of the Mosse/Weinstein Center for Jewish Studies at the University of Wisconsin-Madison.
-Now in its 18th year, the Conney Project is intended to be a far-reaching educational entity that supports and encourages new narratives of Jewish identity in all the arts, both traditional and contemporary, including literature, music, and the visual and performing arts.
+The Conney Project on Jewish Arts is an initiative of the Mosse/Weinstein Center for Jewish Studies at the University of Wisconsin-Madison.
+Now in its 18th year, the Conney Project is intended to be a far-reaching educational entity that supports and encourages the Jewish arts, both traditional and contemporary, including literature, music, and the visual and performing arts.

 The mission of the Conney Project on Jewish Arts is to create a vibrant and respectful space for artists and scholars to present new research in the interdisciplinary field of Jewish arts and by extension, to participate in shaping the ever-evolving field into a robust contemporary discourse.
 To that end, we began this project in 2004 with the first Conney Colloquium on Jewish Arts, called, Experimental Jews: Projecting Jewish Identity in the New Millennium, with the eminent curator Norman Kleeblatt as our first Keynote Speaker.
 We welcomed an historic gathering of artists and scholars who made presentations addressing the role of Jewish artists and thinkers on the creation of modern and postmodern art practices and found an international community asking similar questions in the process.